CallumRG/lessoncraft.ai/Daily Scrum/Mar 22.md

 - What will I do today: Continue working on course component features like course lessons

 Kaitlyn:
-- What did I do yesterday:
+- What did I do yesterday: come up the idea of serperating profile and setting, discuss with my group mate
-- What was in my way:
+- What was in my way: n/a
-- What will I do today:
+- What will I do today: start coding new setting page

 Michael:
 - What did I do yesterday: Completed the explore page